-Abertay University is a modern, pioneering, and ambitious university with around 4,500 students.
+Abertay University is a modern, pioneering, and ambitious university with around 4,000 students.
 We have a strong and evolutionary tradition of preparing students for the industries and jobs of the modern world.
 Abertay has made its mark with high-quality, well-directed teaching and research which, in turn, provides a stimulating and enriching experience for our students.

 With roots going back to 1888, Abertay has always responded to the needs of industry, supplying a pipeline of graduate talent to work, lead and innovate across a wide range of sectors.
-We also work closely with industry, supporting local and national companies to innovate and grow through a range of practical research collaborations.
+We also work closely with industry, supporting local and national companies to innovate and grow through a range of practical research collaborations across a broad range of subjects including a focus in cybersecurity through our Abertay Cyber Quarter, and a range of food industry collaborations.